kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q48
 A 26-year-old woman presents with ureteric colic.
 A KUB study reveals a staghorn calculus in the right kidney.
-#### Answer:
+#### Answer: E. Proteus spp. - ?

 ### Q49
 A 32-year-old HIV-positive woman attends clinic with symptoms of recurrent UTIs.
-Multiple mid-stream urine specimens have been sent by her general practitioner and have only revealed sterile pyuria.
+Multiple mid-stream urine specimens have been sent by her general practitioner and have only revealed *sterile pyuria*.
-#### Answer:
+#### Answer: G. Streptococcus pneumoniae - ?

 ### Q50
 A 35-year-old businessman presents with a first episode of frank haematuria.
 He has just returned from a business trip to Egypt.
-#### Answer:
+#### Answer: F. Schistosoma haematobium - ?

 Q51-53: Theme: Dysphagia